Apostille in Canada: 100% Guaranteed Turnkey Document Authentication Services

 The document — diploma issued in the province of Manitoba.

-All documents issued in the following provinces can only be apostilled at Global Affairs Canada (a federal ministry in Ottawa): Manitoba, New Brunswick, Newfoundland and Labrador, the Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Yukon.
+All documents issued or notarized in the following provinces and territories can only be apostilled at Global Affairs Canada (a federal ministry in Ottawa): Manitoba, New Brunswick, Newfoundland and Labrador, the Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, and Yukon.

 The procedure for apostilling documents through Global Affairs is as follows: